Central Yakutian Lowland: Geology

 Geologically the lowland roughly corresponds to the eastern, lowest parts of the Vilyuy Syneclise.
 It is filled with Mesozoic deposits and Quaternary sands and loams, both of alluvial and eolian origin.

 Climate and flora

 The climate prevailing in the lowland is an extreme subarctic climate (Köppen Dfd), continental and harsh, characterized by a very low annual rainfall of barely 300 mm per year.
 70% to 80% of the precipitation falls in the summer, mostly in the form of rain.
-The average air temperature in January is a chilly -45 C. In July the average temperature is 17 C.
+The average air temperature in January is a frigid -45 C. In July the average temperature is 17 C.

 Most of the lowland is covered by taiga in which larch predominates.
 There are as well areas of birch forests, marshes and grassy meadows.